randomtruffles/Dominion_League/resources.md

 * If you play a card during another player's turn and it sets up an ability that happens the first time a card is played (such as Merchant's +$1 or Enchantress's Attack), that ability will not happen.
 * When a card checks how many times you've played certain cards, it counts how many times the current player has played the cards.
 This includes abilities that check for a particular card (such as Crossroads) or a type of card (such as Conspirator).
 * When any player plays a Fortune, it checks whether any player has doubled their $ yet that turn.
+* If another player has Capitalism and plays an Attack that somehow triggers you to play a Black Market during which you play Caravan Guards from your hand, then after Black Market you will be given a prompt to react to the Attack with those same Caravan Guards (though the game correctly does not show them in your hand).
+At the start of your next turn, the Caravan Guards you played twice will give +$1 twice.

 If you encounter a bug not listed here, please confirm it is indeed a bug in the #rules-help channel of the Dominion (by Donald X Vaccarino) Discord server, and then tag a League moderator.